On the Learnability of Watermarks for Language Models: Watermark distillation training details

 \subsection{\Sampbased watermark distillation training details}

-We fine-tune Pythia 1.4B on the watermarked samples for 1 epoch, roughly 8,000 steps, with a batch size of 64, sequence length of 256 tokens, maximal learning rate of 1e-5, and cosine learning rate decay with a linear warmup for the first 500 steps, and the AdamW optimizer \citep{loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and no weight decay.
-Each training run took approximately 3 hours on 1 NVIDIA A100 80GB GPU.
+After generating the watermarked samples, we fine-tune \LlamaTwoSevenB on the watermarked samples for 1 epoch of 5,000 steps with a batch size of 128 sequences, sequence length of 256 tokens, maximal learning rate of 1e-5, cosine learning rate decay with a linear warmup for the first 500 steps, and the AdamW optimizer \citep{DBLP:journals/corr/KingmaB14,loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and no weight decay.
+Each training run took approximately 4 hours on 4 NVIDIA A100 80GB GPUs.